iipc/warc-specifications/specifications/warc-zstd/index.md

 dictionary, and the Frame\_Content\_Size and Content\_Checksum fields must be present.
 When the frame is decompressed, the result must be a single dictionary in the format given by [RFC 8478 section 5].

+## Extension frames

+An extension frame is a skippable frame, as defined in [RFC 8478 section 3.1.2], with a Magic\_Number other than `0x184D2A5D`.
+An arbitrary sequence of extension frames may appear before or after any Zstandard frame, except that the file may not begin with an extension frame.

+This specification does not define the format or meaning of any extension frame.
+This specification also does not define which WARC record an extension frame should be associated with, if any.
+Decoders must ignore any extension frames they do not recognize.

 # Window and dictionary limits